 professional learning community for teacher educators

-- Developing powerful innovative pedagogies for teacher education
+- showcase and develop powerful innovative pedagogies for teacher education

-- Developing high quality research in teacher education
+- showcase and develop high quality research in teacher education

-- Developing collaborative knowledge exchange across teacher education partnerships
+- develop collaborative knowledge exchange across teacher education partnerships

 - build strong collective leadership in teacher education

 - connect and collaborate with other teacher education networks